Skip to content

 3. Validate staged changes exist

-4. Merge with origin/master to keep branch current
+4. Merge with origin/<default_branch> to keep the branch current

 5. git commit -m <message>